bitcoin-dev-project/bitcoiner-intro-to-rust/05_vectors_and_results.md

 error[E0608]: cannot index into a value of type `Result<Vec<u8>, FromHexError>`
 ```

-Let's revisit what `hex::decode` returns.
+Let's examine what `hex::decode` returns.
+Here is the doc for the `decode` method: https://docs.rs/hex/latest/hex/fn.decode.html.
 Remember, we want to work with a Vector of bytes so a `vec<u8>` is the data type we're looking for.
 However, if we look at the return type of the `decode` function we see that the data structure we want is wrapped *inside* of a `Result` type.

 The `Result` type is a common `enum` that you will see in Rust code.
 Enums are a way to describe a mutually exclusive set of options for a particular variable.
 If you think about it, it's possible that the `hex::decode` function fails to return a proper collection of bytes.
 For example, what if one of the characters is not a hex character?
 So we get two possibilities from a `Result`, an `Ok` response or an `Err` response.

 So how should we work with this?
 There are a few different ways to work with it.
 We'll explore different ways of handling a `Result` later on in this course, but for now, we'll use the `unwrap` method.
 Every `Result` enum has an `unwrap` method that you can call.
 This will return the underlying data type if the result is an `Ok` type or it will `panic` and the program will crash if the result is an `Err` type.
 Crashing your program is probably not the best way to handle an error, unless you're confident that an `Err` result *should* not be possible.
 But we'll look into different ways of handling later on.
+Here is the doc for the `unwrap` method: https://doc.rust-lang.org/std/result/enum.Result.html#method.unwrap

 For now, let's update this so that we are actually working with the underlying vector of bytes and not the wrapped `Result` type:
 ```